Activity: A Walk in the Desert 2

 We know all three sides, but it's easier to use the whole numbers, so we will use the Opposite AO = 1 and the Adjacent AB = 2.
 SOHCAHTOA tells us we should use Tangent:

 Now use the tan-1 button or the atan button on your calculator:

 Well, it's somewhere between south and west, but nearer to west than south.
 So maybe we could say west south-west.

 But that's not very accurate.
 Jade might miss the plane!
-Maybe it won't matter too much in this case since B isn't too far away from the plane and he might see the plane.
+Maybe it won't matter too much in this case since B isn't too far away from the plane.

 But we need to be more accurate for the other points.